This post may contain affiliate links, click here to learn more.

 You don’t need to get a book before you start.
 You can always delay your book purchases into the first couple of weeks.
 This enables you to ask your teacher/professor in the subject for his/her recommendations.

 Keep in mind that professors, like students, tend to have their personal favorites.
 Also, professors, who are experts in their respective fields, can have a tendency to like very comprehensive books.

 These might be wonderful for professors and Ph.D. students, but not the best for the average medical student.

-One of the greatest sources for recommendations are your fellow and former students.
+One of the greatest sources for recommendations is your fellow and former students.
 Keep in mind that many of your fellow students might be as clueless as you.

 When it comes to former students, they are most likely to have favorites that they strongly recommend.

 You should think twice if these are the books they used themselves and are now trying to sell to you.
 Try to find students that give you unbiased recommendations.

 The best recommendations are from former students who recommend the books they decided to keep after completing the course.